 Video of the Day

-A portable dehumidifier sucks the excessive moisture out of the air, depositing it into a tray or through a hose and into a drain.
-When it's humid outside, indoor air naturally becomes more humid as well.
-It's more noticeable during weather when you aren't running an air conditioner or a heater, as these devices sometimes dry the air out a little.
+A portable dehumidifier sucks the excess moisture out of the air and deposits it into a tray or sends it through a hose and into a drain.
+When it's humid outside, the humidity levels indoors naturally rise as well.
+Excess humidity is more noticeable when you aren't running an air conditioner or a heater, as these devices also dry the air.

-A small, portable dehumidifier is best at removing odors from one room; it won't de-funk the entire house.
-If you live in an area that's humid most of the time, a whole-house dehumidifier helps keep the air free of musty odors while also helping prevent mold and mildew indoors.
-A whole-house dehumidifier connects to an existing HVAC system and uses much of the same ductwork.
+A small, portable dehumidifier (we recommend the Pro Breeze Electric Mini Dehumidifier) is best at removing odors from one room, but it won't de-funk the entire house.
+If you live in a humid area, a whole-house dehumidifier will be more effective at keeping the air free of musty odors by removing moisture from the air throughout your house.
+A whole-house dehumidifier, like this one from AprilAire, connects to an existing forced-air HVAC system and typically uses the same ductwork.